 1) Get a Free Balcony Upgrade Promotion and How to Find Them

-Other times you can find inside cabins, outside cabins, and balcony staterooms all at the exact same price.
+Occasionally we see really good limited-time promotions in which inside cabins, outside cabins, and balcony staterooms are all at the same price.
 Of course, you choose the balcony!
 This is another way cruise lines use promotions to offer free balcony upgrades.

 So how exactly do you find these balcony upgrade promotions?